Ruins of Celsus Library

 Ephesus, in the Roman province of Asia, is 56 kilometers (35 miles) from Smyrna.
 Located opposite the island of Samos, it is the closest of Revelation's seven churches to the island of Patmos where the apostle John wrote the book of Revelation.
 It was the capital both of Ionia and proconsular Asia and was founded primarily by those from Athens.
 The city was originally called Arsinoe after the second wife of one of its governors.

 Ephesus' location made it the chief city of Asia Minor.
 It maintained an artificial harbor accessible to the largest ships.
 The city stood at the entrance of a valley that reached far into the province.
 It was also connected via highways to other important cities in the region.
-Easily reachable either by land or sea, Ephesus was the most easily accessible city in Asia.
+The ease of traveling to the city, either by land or sea, made it the most accessible populated destination in Asia.

 Ephesus had a plethora of the most eminent orators and speakers in the world and contained many beautiful buildings.
 It was world famous for its large temple to the pagan goddess Diana (in the New Testament Diana is a translation of the Greek word Artemis).